Dolphin Research Center: Research

-In a 2010 study "Blindfolded Imitation in a Bottlenose Dolphin (Tursiops truncatus)" and a follow-up 2013 study "Switching strategies: a dolphin’s use of passive and active acoustics to imitate motor actions", researchers tested the ability of a blindfolded dolphin to imitate the behavior of another dolphin or human.
+In a 2010 study titled "Blindfolded Imitation in a Bottlenose Dolphin (Tursiops truncatus)" and a follow-up 2013 study titled "Switching strategies: a dolphin's use of passive and active acoustics to imitate motor actions", researchers tested the ability of a blindfolded dolphin to imitate the behavior of another dolphin or human.
 The blindfolded dolphin was able to replicate the behaviors of fellow dolphins by presumably recognizing the sound; when copying behaviors of a human in the water, it switched to using echolocation to ascertain the behavior being modeled.

-In a 2018 publication "Bottlenose dolphins can understand their partner's role in a cooperative task" DRC staff tested the ability of bottlenose dolphins to coordinate their behavior to receive a reward.
+In a 2018 publication titled "Bottlenose dolphins can understand their partner's role in a cooperative task" DRC staff tested the ability of bottlenose dolphins to coordinate their behavior to receive a reward.
 In a trial, pairs of dolphins were instructed to swim across their lagoons and press an underwater button, with each dolphin assigned a button.
 In some trials, both dolphins were given the command at the same time; in other trials, one dolphin would receive the command up to 20 seconds before the other.
 Trials were considered successful if the dolphins pressed the buttons at the same time (within one second).
 The dolphins learned to coordinate their actions, with the first dolphin to receive the command eventually waiting for the second dolphin to receive its command before acting.
 This demonstrated that dolphins are capable of coordinated action in pursuit of a common goal.

-Studies have also been published that demonstrates that dolphins understand some numbers concepts and other research that explores maternal use of signature whistles.
+Studies have also been published that demonstrate that dolphins understand some numbers concepts and other research that explores maternal use of signature whistles.
 The center has also published a study that shows that dolphins in human care in the U.S. live as long or longer than dolphins in the wild.
 The center has also collaborated with Duke University researchers on dolphins' energy expenditures.